RosettaCommons/documentation/rosetta_basics/scoring/BuriedUnsatPenalty.md

 ## Usage

-To use the `buried_unsatisfied_penalty` score term in design, simply follow the following steps:
+To use the `buried_unsatisfied_penalty` scoreterm in design, simply follow the following steps:

-**1)**  Turn on (reweight to a nonzero value) the `buried_unsatisfied_penalty` score term in the scorefunction used for design.
+**1)**  Turn on (reweight to a nonzero value) the `buried_unsatisfied_penalty` scoreterm in the scorefunction used for design.
 A value between 0.1 and 1.0 is recommended.
-Higher values will more aggressively penalize buried unsaturated polar groups at the expense of other score terms.
-Activation of the `buried_unsatisfied_penalty` score term can be done with a weights file, or in RosettaScripts as follows:
+Higher values will more aggressively penalize buried unsaturated polar groups at the expense of other scoreterms.
+Activation of the `buried_unsatisfied_penalty` scoreterm can be done with a weights file, or in RosettaScripts as follows:

 ```xml
 <SCOREFXNS>